Middle East South Asia Conference: Events

-Teams are usually divided into Junior Varsity (grades 8-10) and Varsity (grades 11-12) divisions, with each competing at its own MESAC athletic event.
-Most of the sporting events are also divided in Boys and Girls events.
+MESAC events are often subdivided into Junior Varsity (grades 8-10) and Varsity (grades 11-12), with each competing at its own MESAC athletic event.
+Most of the sporting events are also divided into Boys and Girls events.
 In addition, most events include both a Boys and Girls tournament at the same level.
 There are Fine Arts events where all the schools associated with MESAC come together to perform and display several works of art.
-The events that are performed are: choir songs, band instrumentals and a drama piece.
+These events include: choir songs, band instrumentals and a drama piece.
 A few visual art pieces are displayed too.

-In rare occasions (if the athlete is good enough and aged 16 or older) 9th and 10th graders are allowed to play varsity.
-All athletes over the age of 17, however, are required to play at the varsity level.
+In rare occasions (if the athlete is good enough) 9th and 10th graders are allowed to play varsity.
+All athletes over the age of 16, however, are required to play at the varsity level.
 Events represented in MESAC competitions (by season) are: